-In parallel to her doctoral research focusing on social justice in relation to infrastructure provision in the case study of Bujumbura, Anais is responsible for the academic coordination and overall management of the programme held at the TU-Darmstadt.
-She is an alumni and graduate of the Mundus Urbano programme herself, which she completed with a master thesis entitles 'Co-production and Informality in the Dar es Salaam Water Supply System'.
+In parallel to her post-doctoral research, Anshika is responsible for the academic coordination and overall management of the programme held at the TU Darmstadt.
+She is an alumna and graduate of the Mundus Urbano programme herself.

 Edith Subtil is responsible for the Mundus Urbano administrative and financial issues.

 Office hours: Tuesday to Thursday 9.30-10.00 + 14.00-15.30; Monday and Friday 9.30-10.00 (German, English, Spanish)

 Architect.
 PhD in Urban Design and Planning.
 Associate Professor at ESARQ-UIC.
 Her research is focused on physical and social regeneration of degraded neighborhoods in the Metropolitan Region of Barcelona and informal settlements in South America.
 She is co founder of the firm DAC Arquitectura, Rehabilitació i Urbanisme SLP, in Barcelona, specialized in developing urban projects and the design of open spaces and social facilities.